WebCrew/CODEIT-IDE/README.md

 ## REQUIREMENTS

 CODEIT is compatible with browsers: Chrome, Safari, Firefox, Opera.
 Some features such as upload files via "drag and drop" from your computer to CODEIT File Browser, are only available for Chrome.
-For all other browsers You can use the default file upload.
 The server portion of CODEIT was built with PHP 5.3.0.

 ## INSTALLATION AND OTHER INFOS